pgorman/dangerjaunt/minirules.md

 #### 1. Charm Person ####

-Charm Person affects living bipeds of about human size or smaller, such as hobgoblins and dwarfs.
+Charm Person affects living bipeds of about human size or smaller, such as hobgoblins and dwarves.
 Should the unfortunate creature fail its saving throw, it believes the caster a close, trusted friend.
 Range: 12''; duration: until dispelled.